paveu/content-publisher/README.md

   - Amazon SQS is used for celery broker in elasticbeanstalk
   - for session caching AWS ElastiCache(Redis) is used for elasticbeanstalk
   - for session caching Redis is used for heroku
-  - session caching with Redis for heroku and ElastiCache Redis for AWS EB
   - OAuth2 implemented along with Facebook athentication
   - django Rest Framework and JWT
   - email service via Gmail account